 In postmenopausal women, decreased estrogen levels lead to atrophic urethritis and atrophic vaginitis and to decreasing urethral resistance, length, and maximum closure pressure.

 In men, prostate size increases, partially obstructing the urethra and leading to incomplete bladder emptying and strain on the detrusor muscle.
-These changes occur in many normal, continent older people and may facilitate incontinence due to another cause, but increased prostate size alone does not cause incontinence.
+These changes occur in many normal, continent older adults and may facilitate incontinence due to another cause, but increased prostate size alone does not cause incontinence.

 In younger patients, self-limited conditions such as urinary tract infection or vaginitis may cause transient incontinence.
 In such cases, it often begins suddenly, may cause little leakage, and usually resolves quickly with little or no treatment.
-Often, incontinence has one cause in younger patients but has several in older people.
+Often, incontinence has a single cause in younger patients but may have several causes in older adults.